Listen to an audio file of this tool.

 - “You can meet or overcome any challenge with time, practice, and hard work.”

-- Model having a learning mindset by demonstrating curiosity and a willingness to learn from your child/teen.
-For example, if your child/teen says “The kids are horrible at school!” you can respond with:
+- Or, if your child/teen says “The kids are horrible at school!”
+You can respond with:

-- “Sometimes what your friends do feels like it makes no sense.
+- “Sometimes what your friends do feels like it doesn’t make sense.
 How do you wish they would behave?”

 - “You know how to be a good friend (share specific examples).
 Your classmates will want to be friends with you because of the ways you are a good friend.”